BahaaAbbas/CHATTY/README.md

 - A simple, intuitive UI built with ReactJS and Styled Components for easy navigation and a seamless chat experience.

  ### Message Search:
-- **Message Search**: The search functionality allows users to quickly find and navigate through past messages with real-time highlighting and a clear/reset option.
+- The search functionality allows users to quickly find and navigate through past messages with real-time highlighting and a clear/reset option.

 ## Technology Stack